fatrixienicolieopetina/java-ee-notes/README.md

     - **_Local but mobile_** = The data is local but there should be an ability of a the persistent state of the application to travel to different parts of the application.
     - **_Standard API, pluggable implementation_** = rely on a standard API but can be swapped implementations if needed.

+- **JPA Entity**
+    - the most unit component is a plain old java object (POJO)
+    - every entity must have a unique identifier
+    - @_MappedSuperClass_ annotation can be used to to use superclasses containing common fields of entities
+    - _@AttributeOverride_ annotation is used to override entities of the superclass
+    - _@Basic_ annotation is used to denote that the field being mapped is a basic type like long, String, etc. This is optional to put since it is default.
+    - _@Column_ is used to customize database mappings.
+    - _@Transient_ annotation can be used for fields in the entity class that should not be mapped to the database
+    - Access Types = process by which the persistence provider accesses states in the entity.
+Field access type happens when the provider accesses class fields directly through reflection.
+Property access type happens when the java bean property methods are used to access states, i.e. use of getter and setter methods.
+To use property access, the getter method must be annotated with _@Id_.
+Mixed access type uses both field and property access in the same entity class using _@Access_ annotation.
+The field should be mapped @Transient for the columns using property access to avoid duplicate mapping.
+    - Enum types are assigned ordinal values so by default, they are mapped to the db as integers.
+This can cause a lot of problems. _@Enumerated_ annotation can be used to save enums as strings to prevent problems.
+    - _@Lob_ (large object) can be used to map large objects, e.g. images.
+Use _@Basic_ annotation with fetch type to specify whether the object will be eagerly or lazily fetched.
+    - Lazy and Eager Fetching.
+Basic fields by default are eagerly fetched.
+Making a field to be lazily fetched is up to the persistence provider so there are times that it will be ignored.
+    - JPA 2.2 introduces native support for LocalDate, LocalTime, LocalDateTime, OffsetTime, OffsetDateTime
+    - _@Embeddable_ annotation can be used to mean that a class does not have an identity of its own in the databled (not mapped or there is no corresponding database table).
+When added to an entity class, _@Embedded_ annotation is used.
+The fields of the embedded class would be part of the fields of the entity using that class.

+- **JPA Entity ID Generation** = using _@Id_ makes a field the primary column of a table
+    - AUTO generation strategy = let persistence provide generate the id values.
+    - IDENTITY generation strategy = this is database dependent.
+The persistence provider defers the generation of ID to the database since databases usually supports primary key generation
+    - SEQUENCE generation strategy = use annotation _@SequenceGenerator_ name value as a parameter to the generator attribute of the _@GeneratorValue_ annotation of the id field.
+The sequence used should already exist in the database.
+    - TABLE generation strategy = annotated with _@TableGenerator_.
+A table is generator to store the IDs.

+- **JPA Entity Relationship Mapping**
+    - Directionality = refers to how relationship is viewed from one entity to the other (bidirectional or unidirectional)
+    - Cardinality = how many entities are there on each end of the relationship (one-to-many, many-to-one, one-to-one, many-to-many)
+    - Ordinality (Optionality) = should the other part of the relationship exist or not during persistence?
+Value is usually boolean, 0 or 1.
+Just ask if an entity can exist without another entity.